 Our net tangible book value as of March 31, 2021 was approximately US\$96.7 million, or US\$0.81 per ordinary share after giving effect to the conversion of our convertible redeemable preferred shares issued and outstanding as of that date and US\$0.54 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities.
-Dilution is determined by subtracting pro forma net tangible book value per ordinary share, after giving effect to (i) the issuance of Series F and other series of preferred shares in April and May, 2021, (ii) the automatic conversion of all of our issued and outstanding convertible redeemable preference shares, and (iii) additional proceeds we will receive from this offering, from the initial public offering price of US\$21.00 per Class A ordinary share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Dilution is determined by subtracting pro forma net tangible book value per ordinary share, after giving effect to (i) the issuance of Series F and other series of preferred shares in April and May, 2021, (ii) the automatic conversion of all of our issued and outstanding convertible redeemable preference shares, and (iii) additional proceeds we will receive from this offering, from the assumed initial public offering price of US\$21.00 per Class A ordinary share, which is the midpoint of the estimated initial public offering price range set forth on the front cover of this prospectus adjusted to reflect the ADS-to-ordinary share ratio, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 Because the Class A ordinary shares, Class B ordinary shares and Class C ordinary shares have the same dividend and other rights, except for voting and conversion rights, the dilution is presented based on all issued and outstanding ordinary shares, including Class A ordinary shares, Class B ordinary shares and Class C ordinary shares.

-Without taking into account any other changes in pro forma net tangible book value after March 31, 2021, other than to give effect to our sale of the ADSs offered in this offering at the initial public offering price of US\$14.00 per ADS, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been US\$514.1 million, or US\$3.50 per ordinary share and US\$2.33 per ADS.
-This represents an immediate increase in net tangible book value of US\$1.25 per ordinary share and US\$0.83 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$17.50 per ordinary share and US\$11.67 per ADS to investors purchasing ADSs in this offering.
+Without taking into account any other changes in pro forma net tangible book value after March 31, 2021, other than to give effect to our sale of the ADSs offered in this offering at the assumed initial public offering price of US\$14.00 per ADS, which is the midpoint of the estimated initial public offering price range, after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been US\$512.2 million, or US\$3.49 per ordinary share and US\$2.32 per ADS.
+This represents an immediate increase in net tangible book value of US\$1.24 per ordinary share and US\$0.82 per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$17.51 per ordinary share and US\$11.68 per ADS to investors purchasing ADSs in this offering.
 The following table illustrates such dilution:

-Per Ordinary Share Per ADS Assumed initial public offering price US\$21.00 US\$14.00 Net tangible book value after giving effect to the conversion of our convertible redeemable preferred shares issued and outstanding as of March 31, 2021 US\$ 0.81 US\$ 0.54 Pro forma net tangible book value after giving effect to (i) the issuance and conversion of Series F and other series of preferred shares in April and May, 2021, and (ii) the conversion of our convertible redeemable preferred shares and ordinary shares issued and outstanding as of March 31, 2021 US\$ 2.25 US\$ 1.50 Pro forma as adjusted net tangible book value after giving effect to (i) the issuance and conversion of Series F and other series of preferred shares in April and May, 2021, (ii) the conversion of our convertible redeemable preferred shares and ordinary shares issued and outstanding as of March 31, 2021, and (iii) this offering US\$ 3.50 US\$ 2.33 Amount of dilution in net tangible book value to new investors in this offering US\$17.50 US\$11.67
+Per Ordinary Share Per ADS Assumed initial public offering price US\$21.00 US\$14.00 Net tangible book value after giving effect to the conversion of our convertible redeemable preferred shares issued and outstanding as of March 31, 2021 US\$ 0.81 US\$ 0.54 Pro forma net tangible book value after giving effect to (i) the issuance and conversion of Series F and other series of preferred shares in April and May, 2021, and (ii) the conversion of our convertible redeemable preferred shares and redeemable ordinary shares issued and outstanding as of March 31, 2021 US\$ 2.25 US\$ 1.50 Pro forma as adjusted net tangible book value after giving effect to (i) the issuance and conversion of Series F and other series of preferred shares in April and May, 2021, (ii) the conversion of our convertible redeemable preferred shares and redeemable ordinary shares issued and outstanding as of March 31, 2021, and (iii) this offering US\$ 3.49 US\$ 2.32 Amount of dilution in net tangible book value to new investors in this offering US\$17.51 US\$11.68